 How Are Fertilizer Release Rates Determined?

 Most of the time, the temperature plays a big part in the rate at which nutrients are released.
 There are two reasons for this.

 - Temperature affects the rate at which nutrients diffuse over controlled release fertilizer coating.

 - Temperature influences the activity of microbes in the soil.

-The Best Slow Release Fertilizer Products Offer A Less Costly Alternative
+The Best Time Release Fertilizer Products Offer A Less Costly Alternative

 Controlled release fertilizers provide very precise results; however, they can be a bit costly.
 Slow-release formulas can provide a slightly more affordable alternative.
-There are currently two types of slow-release fertilizer on the market.
+There are currently two types of time-release fertilizer on the market.